alecdhuse/Lantern-Shark/README.md

 A live demo of this project can be viewed [here](https://alecdhuse.github.io/Lantern-Shark/).

 # Additional Features
   - Deobfuscation of extracted scripts via inserted comments.
-Look for the comment caracter followed by the 🦈 shark emoji.
+Look for the comment character followed by the 🦈 shark emoji.
+  - Excel 4.0 Macro emulation and deobfuscation.

 # Notes
 This project is under heavy development, and currently only supports a small number of file types.